rollthecloudinc/hedge/README.md

 ## Track

 * **Problem:** No real time monitoring for SCI that adjusts based on grid intensity of serverless AWS lambdas exists.
-* **Solution:** Build real time monitoring for SCI based by powerful search and intelligance engine.
+* **Solution:** Build real time monitoring for SCI backed by powerful search and intelligance engine.

 **Resolution:**